Skip to content

 TVM instructions

-In Tact, the term TVM instruction refers to the command that is executed by the TVM during its run-time — the compute phase.
+In Tact, the term TVM instruction refers to a command that is executed by the TVM during its runtime — the compute phase.
 Where possible, Tact will try to optimize their use for you, but it won’t define new ones or introduce extraneous syntax for their pre-processing.
 Instead, it is recommended to combine the best of Tact and TVM instructions, as shown in the onchainSha256() example near the end of this page.

 For example, the DROP2 or its alias 2DROP, which drop (discard) two top values from the stack, have the same opcode prefix — 0x5B, or 1011011 in binary.